Arizona’s Tax Credit Programs allow parents to actively promote the tax credit program for the tuition benefit of their

 The statutes governing Arizona’s tax credit programs for individuals allow donor recommendations.
 AZTO welcomes donor recommendations, as we feel those in the community offer an added layer of input regarding the need for tuition assistance.
-Although the program regulations allow donor recommendations, there are also rules governing this giving scenario.
+Although the program regulations allow donor recommendations, there are rules governing this giving scenario.

-- As described by the State of Arizona, “A school tuition organization cannot award, restrict or reserve scholarships solely on the basis of a donor’s recommendation.
+- As described by the State of Arizona, “A school tuition organization cannot award, restrict or reserve scholarships solely on the basis of donor recommendation.
 A taxpayer may not claim a tax credit if the taxpayer agrees to swap donations with another taxpayer to benefit either taxpayer’s own dependent.”

 - AZTO requires an annual application for each student.
 The application is reviewed and approved by AZTO’s board based on a number of factors (character, merit, community involvement, extracurricular activities, academics, leadership, financial need, family hardship, etc).
 Approval of a recommended tuition awards is not solely based on the donor’s recommendation.

-- A parent/guardian may not make a recommended donation for their own student.
+- A parent/guardian may NOT make a recommended donation for their own student.
 In divorce situations, this restriction includes the non-custodial parent even if the child is not being claimed as a dependent.

 - Swapping donations are strictly prohibited.

 - Restrictions apply to ESA recipients, high income households, early starting kindergarten students, non-PLUS eligible students, and others.
 See Eligibility and Restrictions.